Industry Portrait | 004

 Power, shifting

 When the engineers building intelligence choose elsewhere, the capability follows.
 OEMs respond: bringing software in-house, forming direct semiconductor partnerships, building the systems that learn and adapt within the vehicle itself.
-The Tier-1 supplier who once held leverage through proprietary technology now competes for relevance with companies the automotive world did not know a decade ago.
+The Tier-1 supplier who once held leverage through proprietary technology now shares the field with companies the automotive world did not know a decade ago.
 The question is no longer what you manufacture.
 It is whether the next generation of vehicles was designed with you or around you.

 The invitation